Treatment in Korea Cost Overview: Complete 2026 Guide

 Dental Treatments

 Dental tourism is booming in Korea.
-The combination of advanced equipment and skilled dentists makes it a compelling option:
+The combination of advanced equipment and skilled dentists makes it a compelling option:. one Korean medical practice.

 • Dental Implant (single): ₩1,200,000–₩2,500,000 ($890–$1,850 USD)